clintam/shortly/README.md

 Shortly : a simple url shortening service designed to scale out

-TODO: User can claim custom slug

 # Design

 ### Use cases
 User can provide a url and the service will return a unique shorter url which, when visited, will redirect (302) to the provided url.

-TODO user may optional provide a custom "slug" which is the unique bit of the Url.
+User may optional provide a custom "slug" which is the unique bit of the Url.

 ### High level design